-In the current hostile economic climate, wage law violations under California state law or under the federal Fair Labor Standards Act (FLSA) are becoming more and more common.
-Despite these conditions, employees deserve to be properly paid, and employers need to provide all pay due in order to minimize their liability for wage law violations.
-The variety of common wage law violations involve:
+In the current economic climate, wage law violations under California state law or under the federal Fair Labor Standards Act (FLSA) are becoming more and more common.

-- Overtime Pay; pay at time and a half (or double time) an employee’s regular hourly rate of pay must be provided for hours worked above eight hours per day or forty hours per week.
-LEARN MORE
+Pay at time and a half (or double time) an employee’s regular hourly rate of pay must be provided for hours worked above eight hours per day or forty hours per week.

-- Off-the-Clock Time; employees cannot perform tasks prior to or following paid work shifts without being paid for such time.
-LEARN MORE
+Employees cannot perform tasks prior to or following paid work shifts without being paid for such time.

-- Meal and Rest Periods; under CA wage law, at least 30 minutes of unpaid, uninterrupted time must be provided for meal periods, and 10 minutes of paid rest period time must be provided for each four hours worked.
-LEARN MORE
+Under CA wage law, at least 30 minutes of unpaid, uninterrupted time must be provided for meal periods, and 10 minutes of paid rest period time must be provided for each four hours worked.

 For a list of G&A’s wage and hour class action cases and successes, click here.